 Birthdate: September 2, 1980.
 I’m now officially in my 40’s; how awesome is that!!

-Gender and sexuality: Cis female (she/her), graysexual lesbian.
+Gender and sexuality: Male woman (sing. they/them or she/her), graysexual lesbian.
 I identified as bisexual for several years (after the usual heterosexual confusion of youth), and would probably currently i.d. as bi/pan if I didn’t so loathe what our society raises men to be.
 Ugh.
 In any case, not all that much into sex.

 Religion: Art-worship, and apatheism in regard to a conscious god.
 I revere the connection of human minds and spirits through artistic expression, the potential of art to improve both individuals and societies, and the elevation of thought and emotion that comes from experiencing and creating art.